Russian former EBRD director charged with bribery

-Yelena Kotova was charged with soliciting $1.4 million from a representative of a Canadian oil company, along with former banker Igor Lebedev, in return for ensuring the approval of a sizable loan.
+Yelena Kotova was charged with soliciting $1.4 million from representatives of a Canadian oil company, along with former banker Igor Lebedev, in return for ensuring the approval of a sizable loan.

 The charges were filed two years after Kotova was removed as Russia’s most senior representative at the EBRD, which was created in 1991 to help countries in eastern Europe make the transition from communism to the market economy.